wp-plugins/cp-image-store/readme.txt

     § Shows a carousel with the top 10 images obtained with the filter values § Includes a module to track sales statistics.
-	  Displays animated charts for specific sales reports
+	  Displays animated charts for specific sales reports § Allows exporting the sales reports to a CSV file

 CP Image Store with Slideshow is an online store for the sale of image files: images, predefined pictures, clipart, drawings, vector images.
 For payment processing, CP Image Store with Slideshow uses PayPal, which is the most widely used payment gateway, safe and easy to use.